TuxMeaLux/Cryptonite/README.md

 Of course, when we are going to deploy a C2S we have to deploy too the private key and relative certificate with a valid signature.

-Could happen sometimes we want deploy the C2S into a *not our* VPS (maybe owned by someone who doesn't know that we are using his server)... then the problem is:
+sometimes could happen we want deploy the C2S into a *not our* VPS (maybe owned by someone who doesn't know that we are using his server)... then the problem is:
 > What if the real owner find our C2S and keeps a backup of keys?

 He could use/abuse/steal our botnet.
 That's why we have a *couple of certificates* encoded in each clients.

 ### Bootmaster (BM) keys
 At first setup, using [gen-keys.go](gen-keys.go), there will be generated BM's pub and pvt keys.
-> *Note*: The pubkey is not wrapped into a x509 cert, but just a pubkey.
-Like ssh-keys.
+> *Note*: The pubkey is not wrapped into a x509 cert, but just a RSA pubkey.
+> Like ssh-key.

 The pubkey will be encoded into clients as happens for the CA's certificate.
 Meanwhile the pvtkey, should remain in the BM's computer.

-The pvtkey will be used to sign every command sendeds from BM to zombies.
+The pvtkey will be used to sign every command sent from BM to zombies.
 Those will check signature before execute each command they receive.

 A copy of the BM's pubkey will be encoded into every C2S too, hence it can decides if forward the incoming command to the zombies by checking signature first.

 But there is a problem here:
-> What if the server real owner keeps a copy of one valid command that we sent to the zombies, and decides to replay it infinite times?
+> What if the server owner keeps a copy of one valid command that we sent to the zombies, and decides to replay it infinite times?

 He could DOS our botnet or iterate attacks (like DDOS) that we had already stopped.

 ### One-Time-Command

 Each command should have different signature from all the previous.
 To achieve that we can add an incremental number and a timestamp.
-Those tow data will be used into the client's logic (and C2S too) to decide if runs command or not.
+Those two data will be used into the client's logic (and C2S too) to decide if runs command or not.

 Each client will run a command if it has a incremental number greater than the last one executed and is passed at most one hour from the timestamp.